Java Platform, Standard Edition: javax.xml.bind.annotation

-W3C packages
+org.w3c

 Java contains packages for World Wide Web Consortium utilities (primarily XML) under namespace org.w3c.
 Many of these exist in the java.xml module.

-DOM packages
+org.w3c.dom

 The packages provide interfaces for the Document Object Model (DOM).

-SAX packages
+org.xml.sax

 The packages provide interfaces for the Simple API for XML (SAX).

-OMG packages
+org.omg

 org.omg.CORBA

 The org.omg.CORBA package provided support for the remote communication between applications using the General Inter-ORB Protocol and supports other features of the common object request broker architecture.
 Same as RMI and RMI-IIOP, this package is for calling remote methods of objects on other virtual machines (usually via network).

-This package contained the largest number of Exception classes (45 in all) in JDK 6.
+This package contained the largest number of java.lang.Exception classes (45 in all) in JDK 6.
 From all communication possibilities CORBA is portable between various languages; however, with this comes more complexity.

 These packages were deprecated in Java 9 and removed from Java 11.